Welcome

 Article

-The Married Name
+Regulations valid until 30.04.2025: The Married Name

-If you got married and did not make a name declaration for the German legal sphere, your surname has not changed.
+If you got married before 01.05.2025 and did not make a name declaration for the German legal sphere, your surname has not changed.
 If, for example, you got married in Zimbabwe, you continue to carry your previous name even after marriage.

 If you wish to have a joint married name or a double-barrelled surname, a name declaration is necessary.